AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 To patch your copy of (Windows) AM2R v1.1, place the `AM2R_11.zip` (case-sensitive) file in the same folder as `patcher.py`.
 After installing the required dependencies for the version you would like to patch to, execute `patcher.py` via `python patcher.py`.

 ## Android patching process
-In addition to the above packages, two more dependencies are required for Android support: AAPT and at Java JDK 8.
-AAPT is part of the Android SDK and is rarely found in package managers.
-Your best option would be to use Android Studio in order to install the SDK, or use the binary provided [here](https://androidaapt.com/) and place it somewhere recognizable by path (Either make an alias for it, or place it i.e. to /usr/local/bin).
+In addition to the above packages, you need to have at least Java JDK 8 installed although this should be preinstalled on most systems.
+If it isn't, search your local package manager for `openjdk-`.
+Make sure you have it installed, and then follow the linux patching instructions, but choose the Android option instead.

 ## After patching
 Navigate to the newly created folder.
 After that, if you want to launch AM2R via command line, make sure to do it like this: `env "LD_PRELOAD=libcurl.so.3" ./AM2R`.